Editor’s Note: This post was updated on November 15, 2018, for accuracy and comprehensiveness. It was originally published on October 23, 2015

 If you ask someone who works out – a client, a friend, anyone really – if they’d like to lose fat or gain muscle, a lot of the time they’ll say, “Both!”
 And of course they do!
-Losing fat and gaining muscle: that’s the ideal situation for almost everyone.
+Weight loss and muscle gain: that’s the ideal situation for almost everyone.

-However, if you’re like most people, trying to do both at the same time is extremely difficult, verging on impossible.
-That’s because it’s very rare that your body can exist in both a catabolic and anabolic state at the same time.
+However, if you’re like most people struggling in the gym, trying to do both at the same time is extremely difficult, verging on impossible.
+That’s because your metabolism is made up two different processes: catabolism and anabolism.

-However, if you’re measuring your weight and tracking your progress with your body composition results, you can fine tune your workouts and diet to avoid unwanted fat gain and muscle loss before they become too significant.
+From what we understand about metabolism, we should look at losing fat and gaining muscle as two separate fitness goals.
+It sounds pretty complicated, but if you’re measuring your weight loss/weight gain and tracking your progress with your body composition results,you can fine-tune your fitness program and nutrition to avoid unwanted fat gain and muscle loss depending on what state you are in.
 Here’s a three step guide on how to do that:

 Step 1: Decide Which Goal Comes First

-The first step in any fitness strategy is always the same: figure out what your body composition is at the start so you can decide where you plan on taking your journey.
-This will vary from person to person.
+The first step in any fitness strategy is always the same: figure out what your body composition is at the start can help you set healthy, realistic fitness goals.

 Step 2: Find the Point of Diminishing Returns